MicheleTobias/Geospatial-Data-Visualization/README.md

 In the hands-on section of this tutorial, we will focus on vector data.
 What you learn here, though, is applicable to raster data as well.
 The key take-home message is to think about what type of data you are working with and how best to represent it.

 ## Data
-You'll need to download the following data from the data folder in this repository or from [FigShare](https://figshare.com/s/a59d4d0a8e6d2fadf592):
+You'll need to download the following data from the data folder in this repository or from **[this Box folder](https://ucdavis.box.com/s/sh73tlyvewlq4htfbu56l591wh2q5mi4)**:

 1. Watershed Boundaries (Polygons)
 1. Watershed Centroids (Points)